Would You Like to Work for Wow?

 Q: Do I have to live in Detroit to work for you?

-A: No. We are set up to work with coaches anywhere.
+A: No. Our coaches are located all over the US.
 If you are comfortable working remotely so are we.

 Q: I have a traditional full-time job.
 Is this something I can do after work and on weekends?

 A: Unfortunately, no. While you might have the right skills, our students need us to be available when they are, including after school or during school breaks.
 We also check in with our coaches during regular work hours to discuss student needs, plan strategy, and provide ongoing training.
 (And sometimes just to say hello!)

 Q: I am a teacher.
 This sounds like a perfect summer opportunity.
 Is that correct?

 A: We are busiest from August through November, which generally does not work well for full-time teachers.

 Q: I have a lot of editing experience.
 Will that make me a good fit?